Super Mario All-Stars

 Revisional Differences

-In December 1994 (1995 for Europe), Super Mario All-Stars was reissued as Super Mario All-Stars + Super Mario World.
+In December 1994 (1995 for Europe), Super Mario All-Stars was reissued as Super Mario All-Stars + Super Mario World, and was released solely as a pack-in title in America.
 As this edition was not released in Japan, Super Mario World is based on its American release featuring slight changes.

 Title Screen